Best travel credit cards of December 2020

 The Ink Business Preferred is the best card for earning Ultimate Rewards points, thanks in large part to it’s increased 100,000-point bonus offer.
 With the Chase Ink Business Preferred you can use Chase points to pay for travel booked through the Chase travel site at a rate of 1.25 cents per point.
 That makes this offer worth at least $1,250 in travel.

+This is a business credit card, so you’ll need to have some sort of business activities in order to qualify.
 We value Chase points at two cents each making this offer worth an amazing $1,905 after you pay the $95 annual fee.

 When you open this card, you’ll earn up to 100,000 Southwest Rapid Rewards points; earn 70,000 points after you spend $5,000 on purchases in the first three months from account opening.
 Plus, an additional 30,000 points after you spend $25,000 on purchases in the first six months.